Scientific-Simulation-Studio/MolFlow/docs/developer/design/architecture.md

 ![device](../../_static/device.svg)

-The following table is a list of devices currently supported by moleculeflow:
+The following table is a list of devices currently supported by molflow:

 | Device         | Type       | Runtime            | Ops          | Protocol      | Frontend                 | Status  |
 |----------------|------------|--------------------|--------------|---------------|--------------------------|---------|